Coping and Caregiving for Someone With Chronic GVHD

 • Make a plan of small, manageable steps.

-• Evaluate your progress after a reasonable time period (usually five to seven days).
+• Evaluate progress after a reasonable time period (usually five to seven days).